 Experience Field Trip Benefits for Students at Haymarket Children’s Academy

 Field trips are a vital part of any academic curriculum at any age.
 Preschool students, especially, can benefit from a firsthand look at the community helpers and establishments that provide essential services and keep our communities operating effectively.
 At the Haymarket Children’s Academy, we’re pleased to partner with parents and community organizations to offer several in-person and virtual educational experiences for preschoolers.
-Uniquely situated with access to Washington, D.C., as well as many community and historical organizations, Haymarket Children’s Academy has no shortage of opportunities for our young students to explore the world they live in.
+Uniquely situated in Gainesville, VA, with access to Washington, D.C., as well as many community and historical organizations, Haymarket Children’s Academy has no shortage of opportunities for our young students to explore the world they live in.

 Learn more about our preschool, pre-k and private kindergarten options.